DhanushE/DhanushE/README.md

 <p>
   <em>
     I am a incoming freshman at North Creek High School, who has been super interested in <b>software development</b> for the past three years.
 I have developed multiple mobile, ios and web applications to help students and teachers.
+I am also really interested in Augmented Reality and have build multiple apps incorporating that.
+I have also developed an ASL hand classifier app to make it easier for people to learn ASL.
   </em>
 </p>